 Have you ever put your baby down to play in their little activity center and watched as they jerked their arms and legs back and forth for no apparent reason?
-You've probably found yourself wondering, why your baby wiggles so much in those moments.
+That silly movement is something most little ones do in their first year of life, but exactly why do babies wiggle so much like this?
 As strange as that wiggling may seem, it's actually a totally normal part of their development.

 You can typically see when a startle reflex kicks in (it can sometimes seem like the baby is practically trying to jump out of their crib!).
 Your baby's arms and legs flail out and their body tenses up, then they relax and go back to whatever it was they were doing before.
 If they're just lying on their back and kicking/punching for no apparent reason, don't worry; Dr. Stoll says this is also perfectly normal as their brain develops.